top of page

 Photo courtesy of BBC.

 AI-created models risk intensifying already damaging beauty ideals.
-Kati Chitrakorn notes AI “created a flawless face and figure, free from blemishes or imperfections” (CNN, 2025).
-The quality of AI models is setting a standard that no human could ever achieve.
-This implication can drastically worsen comparison culture and mental health struggles, especially among young audiences already vulnerable to body image issues.
+AI created a flawless face and figure, free from blemishes or imperfections and the quality of AI models is setting a standard that no human could ever achieve.
+Vanessa Longley, CEO of eating disorder charity Beat, expressed concern to the BBC, explaining that exposure to unrealistic body images "can affect their thoughts about their own body, and poor body image increases the risk of developing an eating disorder" (BBC, 2025).
+This implication can fuel comparison culture and mental health struggles, especially among young audiences already vulnerable to body image issues.

 bottom of page